Banging Toolbox

 Electric-powered guns that blow heat

-The best heat gun for removing paint is powered by electricity on a cord.
+Aaron Barnett of BangingToolbox suggests: The best heat gun for removing paint is powered by electricity on a cord.

-You want a heat gun capable of a range of different jobs, good value for money and will last a lifetime.
+You want a heat gun capable of a range of different jobs, good value for money, and will last a lifetime.

 Best heat gun [corded]

-#1 Best value heat gun
+#1 Finest value heat gun

 DeWalt D26960K 150-1,100 °F, 1,550 W, heat gun kit

-- Has a very long cord length.
+• Comes with a very long cord length.

-- Lightweight and easy to maneuver.
+• Lightweight and easy to maneuver.

-- Cord protector prevents tearing.
+• The cord protector prevents tearing.

-- A bit slow on the warm-up.
+• A bit slow on the warm-up.

 #2 The hottest heat gun